Insulin Resistance: Are You One Of The 50% Of People Who Have It ?

-Imagine if we could predict who might develop insulin resistance and type 2 diabetes long before your pancreas stops working?!?!
+Imagine if we could predict who might develop insulin resistance and type 2 diabetes long before your pancreas stops working?
 Imagine if we could intervene long before the progression of insulin resistance to frank type 2 diabetes and the associated chronic disease burden that comes with it?
 Would you modify certain food groups or change your lifestyle to gain back years of disease-free living?
 I imagine that most of you will answer yes to this.
 The issue is that we are often not told that something is wrong.
 Don’t assume that all doctors know this.
 Besides, we are not told what simple strategies we could employ to help ourselves.
 This post is going to change that.
 Knowledge is empowering.
 Many people will change their lifestyle if they know why they need to do it and how to accomplish it.

 I have been an Orthopedic Surgeon for nearly 25 years.
-While I have returned many athletes to the playing field with my knife and replaced more knee than I can count, I am often most pleased by being able to dramatically help entire families improve their health with lifestyle and dietary modification.
+While I have returned many athletes to the playing field with my knife and replaced more knee than I can count, but I am often most pleased by being able to dramatically help entire families improve their health with lifestyle and dietary modification.
 Those are, by far the biggest success stories in my practice.
 Returning people to a path of being metabolically healthy will impact their entire life and the lives of those they bring along on their journey.

 Contrary to popular belief among some of my peers, people will often engage if they understand why they should and how to accomplish it.
 Over the last decade, I have chosen to optimize my own overall health and the overall health of those I treat.
 What often becomes evident in my interactions with you is that most of you actually do want to change your diets (within reason) and do want to exercise more.
-No one wants to continue their march down a path towards heart disease, stroke or neurocognitive decline and disability.
+No one wants to continue their march down a path towards heart disease, stroke, or neurocognitive decline and disability.
 Information is empowering.
 Knowing why we need to change and how our actions can affect that change is very powerful and often very motivating.

 In turn that might spare you a life of living with a substantial chronic disease burden.